|approx. 11,187 ha

 These activities have now been restricted to forests surrounding the Sinharaja reserve.
 Illicit gem mining was once a serious problem in the eastern parts of the reserve and was organised mostly by wealthy merchants from outside the Sinharaja region.
 This activity though reduced now has to be stopped completely.

 The lack of a uniform land-use policy and the multiplicity of governmental and semi-governmental agencies involved in land-use planning in Sri Lanka are the major administrative constraints in evolving a suitable protection plan for Sinharaja.
 For the moment, transactions related to lands surrounding the reserve are suspended under presidential order until such time, as the conservation plan for the reserve is ready for implementation.

 Map of Sinharaja Rain Forest (Biosphere Reserve) and Other Places of Interest

 The map above also shows other places of interest within a approximately 20 km radius of the current site.
 Click on any of the markers and the info box to take you to information of these sites

 Zoom out the map to see more surrounding locations using the mouse scroll wheel or map controls.

 Travel Directions to Sinharaja Rain Forest (Biosphere Reserve)

 There are four main routes of access to Sinharaja Reserve.
 All nature trails start from one of these points.

-- The Kalawana – Weddagala road – this shortest one of the popular routes from Colombo
+- The Kalawana – Weddagala road – the shortest one of the popular routes from Colombo

 - Deniyaya – Pallegama road – Another very popular route